About the Journal

 Editors

-Editors should be responsible to manage the review process and have the right of declining any submission in case of any conflict-of-interest.
+Editors should be responsible for managing the review process and have the right to decline any submission in case of any conflict of interest.
 They should not have any direct personal and/or financial conflicts with their assigned manuscripts.

 Reviewers

-Reviewers should be responsible to decline the review process if any substantial conflicts-of-interest exists.
-Reviewers need to disclose conflict of interest statement in the reviewer’s form sent from editorial office.
+Reviewers should be responsible to decline the review process if any substantial conflicts of interest exist.
+Reviewers need to disclose a conflict of interest statement in the reviewer’s form sent from the editorial office.
 In case of any doubt, they should consult the Editor to make a decision regarding the review process.

 Authors

-According to the general publication, only the researchers who contributed to the work in a real sense should be considered as an author as per ICJME (International Committee of Medical Journal Editors) recommendation.
-Authors should be responsible to disclose all the personal and financial relationships which might bias their work.
-Financial relationships such as employment, consultancies, stock ownership, honoraria, paid expert testimony can be classified as the most easily identifiable conflicts-of-interest and the most likely to undermine the credibility of the journal.
+According to the general publication, only the researchers who contributed to the work in a real sense should be considered as authors, as per the ICJME (International Committee of Medical Journal Editors) recommendation.
+Authors should be responsible for disclosing all the personal and financial relationships that might bias their work.
+Financial relationships such as employment, consultancies, stock ownership, honoraria, and paid expert testimony can be classified as the most easily identifiable conflicts-of-interest and the most likely to undermine the credibility of the journal.

 Plagiarism and other misconduct

-All submitted manuscript are scrutinized for plagiarism.
-The editorial board will take action on the basis of the degree of plagiarism, whether to accept if the author modifies the plagiarized content into the unique one after warning from editorial team or to reject the manuscript.
+All submitted manuscripts are scrutinized for plagiarism.
+The editorial board will take action on the basis of the degree of plagiarism, whether to accept if the author modifies the plagiarized content into a unique one after a warning from the editorial team, or to reject the manuscript.

-Permission from the person or copyright holder should be taken for any photograph, figure and graphic materials reproduced from another source and acknowledged anyone’s view, idea or findings.
+Permission from the person or copyright holder should be taken for any photograph, figure, and graphic materials reproduced from another source, and acknowledge anyone’s view, idea, or findings.

 Publication Ethics